The Tolbooth Museum

 the Tolbooth Museum

 The Tolbooth Museum can be traced to 1873 when John Forbes White and a number of local art collectors decided to hold a public exhibition to display their collections.
 Tolbooth opened in 1995.
 One of the oldest buildings in Aberdeen, which includes 17th-century gaols, this museum traces Aberdeen’s civic history, including the history of crime and punishment.
-The museum is small in size, however, has a lot of history packed in it.
+The museum is small in size, however, has a lot of history packed into it.

 the Tolbooth Museum

-Telephone: +44 (0) 1224 621167 | Official Website |
+Telephone: +44 (0) 1224 621167 | Official Website

 How To Get There